Academic Catalog

 Dissertation Defenses Only

-Dissertation defenses must be scheduled using the Dissertation Defense Scheduling Form, which must be submitted to the Graduate College at least 10 business days before the anticipated defense date.
+Dissertation defenses must be scheduled using the Dissertation Defense Scheduling Form, which must be submitted to the Office of Graduate & Professional Studies at least 10 business days before the anticipated defense date.
 Dissertation defenses are not permitted during the last two weeks of the term.

-Permission for a committee member to participate from a distant location and the justification for the request must be presented in writing to the Associate Dean of the Graduate College when the Defense Scheduling Form is submitted at least 10 business days prior to the scheduled defense date.
+Permission for a committee member to participate from a distant location and the justification for the request must be presented in writing to the Associate Vice Provost of the Office of Graduate and Professional Studies when the Defense Scheduling Form is submitted at least 10 business days prior to the scheduled defense date.
 Permission is granted only when there is no other option available (for detailed information, please refer to the Dissertation Defense Policy and Procedures.

 Thesis Defenses Only